slviajero/tinybasic/MANUAL.md

 The character @ is a valid first character in variable names and addresses special variables.
 These variables give access to system properties.

+@() is an array of numbers starting from the top of memory down to the program area.
+It can be used like any other array in BASIC.
+Indexing starts at 1.

+@ is the upper array boundary of the array @() i.e. the number of elements in the array.

+The program area is protected by BASIC.
+The maximum index prevents a program to overwrite the program.

+@E() is the EEPROM array.
+It indexes the entire EEPROM area down from the highest address.

+@E is the number of elements in the EEPROM array.
+Unlike with the memory array @() there is no protection of saved programs in the EEPROM. @E() can overwrite the program space.

+@R is the random number seed.
+It can be written and read.

+@O is the currently active output stream.

+@I is the currently active input stream.

+@C is the next character of the input stream or output stream.

+@A is the number of available character of the current input stream.

+The variables @O, @I, @C, and @A can be used for byte I/O on any stream.
+See the examples section for more information on this.

+The array @t() is the real time clock array.
+See the hardware drivers section for more information.

 ## Apple 1 language set

+### Introduction

 ### String variables, arrays, DIM, and LEN